Relationships play a fundamental role in our lives, especially considering that we’re inherently social beings.

 15. You’ve tried working things out but still: Their presence in your life brings you negativity.

 Dating the right person makes you feel safe and secure when you’re around them.

-You keep hoping that they’ll change, hence you get those “I’ll keep up with it a bit longer, I’ve got a feeling it’ll work out this time.”
+- You keep hoping that they’ll change, hence you get those “I’ll keep up with it a bit longer, I’ve got a feeling it’ll work out this time.”

-We[humans] have a tremendously strong sense of communication and sensitivity when it comes to nonverbal signals we give and receive with/to one another.
+We have a tremendously strong sense of communication and sensitivity when it comes to nonverbal signals we give and receive with – and to – one another.

 - You sense the relationship isn’t where it should be despite your attempts to improve it.

 - You’re more unhappy than you’re happy with one another.

 - You’re dragging the relationship along: you’re forcefully pushing through for the sake of satisfying another factor within or outside the relationship.